citrix-openstack/blogentries/xenapinfs.md

 ## Introduction

-This blog entry shows how XenAPINFS is integrated with Glance.
-This feature's blueprint [can be found on launchpad](https://blueprints.launchpad.net/cinder/+spec/xenapinfs-glance-integration).
+This blog entry demonstrates the XenAPINFS - Glance integration.
+The feature's blueprint [can be found on launchpad](https://blueprints.launchpad.net/cinder/+spec/xenapinfs-glance-integration).
 At the time of writing this document, the driver only supports XenServer type `ovf` images (these images are specially named `vhd` files compressed to a `.tgz`